zdexter/py-bittorrent/README.md

 This client implements a rarest-first piece download strategy.
 That is, the client will attempt to download those pieces that are least common in the swarm before it downloads the more-common pieces.

+Please see my blog for detailed technical explanations of what I learned, design decisions, algorithmic challenges, and more: http://zachdex.tumblr.com/post/36792592990/bitttorrent-client-lessons

 ### Usage

 ./btclient.py -h